qonceptual/QwikHttp/README.md

 let model = MyModel()
 let models = [model]

-QwikHttp<MyModel>(urlString: "http://api.com", httpMethod: .post).setObjects(models).getArrayResponse({ (result, error, request) -> Void in
+QwikHttp<MyModel>(urlString: "http://api.com", httpMethod: .post).setObjects(models).getArrayResponse({ (results, error, request) -> Void in
-    if let results as?
+    if let modelArray = results as?
 Model
     {
-        //you got an array of model back, with no parsing code!
+        //you got an array of models back, with no parsing code!
     }
 })
 ```